MSNLAB/SmartEye/README.md

-# Video2Edge: An Opensource Offloading Framework for Video Analytics on Edge
+# SmartEye: An Open Source Framework for Real-Time Video Analytics with Edge-Cloud Collaboration

 ## Contents
 -------------------